-These children are now back home living with their family; I am proud to care for them and support them for their family’.
+These children are now home living with their families; I am proud to care for them and support them for their families.

-‘I have two boys with me now, aged 3 and 7 years of age; they are a long-term foster care placement and have been in foster care for a couple of years before coming to me.
-The children had links already established with a church that their former foster carers attended.’
+‘I have two boys with me now, aged 3 and 7; they are a long-term foster care placement and have been in foster care for a couple of years before coming to me.
+The children had established links with a church their former foster carers attended.’

-They were excited about meeting people at my church who had been praying for us; it feels like we are meant to be together.
+They were excited about meeting people at my church who had been praying for us; it felt like we were meant to be together.

 ‘Caritas support has been outstanding, especially during COVID.
 The social workers have been coming to see us every week when I had the three boys, and it has been a big help to us all.’Emma